Go back to normal view

 There is a Group Service on the Second Sunday of every month.
 Check the calendar for details of time & Host Church.

 A Service is held at 10.30am. every Sunday other than the 2nd.
-Sunday,when the service may be hosted elsewhere in the benefice, and occasional services at other times.
+Sunday,when the service may be hosted elsewhere in the benefice, and it alternates with Grimston Church on the third Sunday.
+There are occasional services at other times.
 Please check details on the Calendar.
 The Church is also used for Weddings, Baptisms & Funerals and at Christmas and all other Festival times.

 More photographs of the Church can be seen in "Our Beautiful Buildings" album.
 Click here.

 The name of Gayton is derived from the British word Guy, that has to do with water.
 Certainly the place is like a wet sponge for springs, side by side with light soil tracts of great aridity.
 Two principal streams issue, the one from the grounds of the present Hall, residence of the Earl of Romney, passing through the Fuel Allotments, still called Broadwater (a reminiscence perhaps of pre-drainage days), the other from the source which gave its name to Welle Hall, becoming the Gaywood River.
 From the Court Roll (Records of a Court of Justice) one of the entries states that in 1737 Sir RobertWalpole, Knight of the Garter, is admitted to a cottage in Gayton and 7 acres of land at a rent of 7/- per annum.And so is our parish brought into contact with the affairs of state in the person of one who piloted the nation for 20 years.
 Secretary of War to Queen Anne, he was Prime Minister under George I and George II.
 He sat at first for Castle Rising in the last two years of William III and later sat for King’s Lynn in 1714.